contentful/live-preview/examples/next-app-router-rsc/README.md

-# Next.js GraphQL Contentful live preview SDK example
+# Next.js App Router RSC example (using GraphQL)

-This is an example project that demonstrates how to use the `@contentful/live-preview` SDK with a Next.js application that runs **only** on the server.
+This is an example project that demonstrates how to use the `@contentful/live-preview` SDK with a Next.js application that _only_ uses [React Server Component](https://nextjs.org/docs/app/getting-started/server-and-client-components)s

-You will have to setup a revalidate endpoint in order for us to invalidate your page cache as shown [here](./app/api/revalidate/route.ts)
+You will have to setup a revalidate endpoint in order for us to invalidate your page as shown [here](./app/api/revalidate/route.ts)

-The live preview SDK will be in a separate [script](./public/_live-preview.ts).
-Once a save event is detected it will call your revalidation endpoint which will load the new changes on the page
+The live preview SDK will be initialised in a minimal standalone [script](./public/_live-preview.ts).
+Once a save event is detected (every 5 seconds) it will call your revalidation endpoint which will load the new changes on the page.

-The SDK also enables the inspector mode for your application.
+This example also enables the inspector mode.

-It's important that you use the CPA (Content Preview API) when using this functionality.

 ## 1. Installation